 Q: When your next film is coming and what is it about?

 Thorsten Schade: I'm working on a feature film version of "The Invitation" and I'm looking for a producer.
 I have many other film ideas, short films or feature films.
 But making films costs money and as an independent filmmaker you don't always have the necessary budget.
-“The invitation”, the short film cost 10,000 euros for example.
+“The invitation”, the short film for example.

 Q: What advice do you want to give to the new and upcoming filmmakers?